podium-lib/labs/packages/fastify-podlet-server/README.md

 ## Errors

-Error handler has been added to enable developers to control application errors.
+Error handling has been added to enable developers to control application errors.
 If you throw an error from app.setContentState or app.setFallbackState this will result in a 500 error.
 If you throw an error with the appropriate http status, this will result in a matching error.
 In addition, an errors object with convenience methods has been added to make throwing different kinds of http errors more streamlined